 ICANN community members seek the means to hold ICANN to account on certain key issues and to challenge the ICANN board or management on a narrow set of key decisions.

 The community requires an ability to block (to the extent legally permitted) the ICANN board or management on a narrow set of key decisions.
-The community wants the ability to design, sunset, and launch organizational review teams and to appoint their own representatives to them.
+The community wants the ability to design, initiate,launch and sunset, organizational review ( comment . are we only dealing with review team or with review and redress team) teams and to appoint their members and/or representatives

 Concerns:

-The risks undertaken by board members and community members pursuant to the different corporate structures available under California nonprofit corporations law (including liability for ICANN’s actions and decisions).
+The risks undertaken by board members and community members( comment : what do we mean by community members? pursuant to the different corporate structures available under California nonprofit corporations law (including liability for ICANN’s actions and decisions).

-“Capture” or one sub-group of the community being able to game the system in some way to skew votes or obtain over-representation in the overall balance between sub-groups with respect to the ICANN community’s decisional process.
+“Capture”( what do we mean by” capture “ or one sub-group (see above comments for sub-group ) of the community being able to game comments ( what do we mean by “game” the system ( comment what do we mean by “system”which system ? ) in some way to skew votes( comment skew votes is not a legal term please propose alternative language) or obtain over-representation( comments overrepresentation in what sense and compared to what threshold ) in the overall balance between sub-groups ( see comments on sub-group) with respect to the ICANN community’s decisional process.

 Complexity of changes (and length of time) required to alter ICANN’s existing corporate structure is a concern and the group seeks mechanisms that achieve the group’s goals with the minimal amount of changes or disruption to ICANN’s existing organizational framework as possible.